nuthanc/faang/Recursion/14/README.md

 * Optimal approach is to use Subproblem of binary search again after finding the target for range low to mid-1 and mid+1 to high
   * Use 2 temp, tempL and tempR with initial values of Initial mid
   * And keep on updating those till -1 is returned

+### Step 4: Solution with code

+* Difference between my approach and author's solution is I have one call outside the loop
+  * I think this makes no difference
+  * But I think my logic of having low and high in binarySearch is optimized instead of Author's low of 0 and high of len-1

+### Step 5: Double check for Errors

+### Step 6: Walk through the Test Cases

+### Step 7: Space and Time Complexity

+* Space Complexity: O(1)
+  * No scaling data structure
+* Time Complexity: O(logn)
+  * Binary search over and over again for left and right sides but we are not running on n elements(or n times)
+  * i.e. logn+logn/2+logn/4.... = log(n)
+  * So initally log n, then log n for left side and log n for right side, so it is O(3logn) ~= O(logn)